gradualgames/ggsound/README.md

 # Introduction:

+GGSound is a lightweight sound engine for use in NES homebrew games.
+It comes with an easy to use python script called ft_txt_to_asm.py which converts FamiTracker text exports into data usable by this sound engine.
+It supports a subset of FamiTracker's features, so that the amount of cpu time required by GGSound while in use in a game is smaller than the full FamiTracker driver.
+The trade-off is that a composer working with this sound engine will have to bake effects into individual envelopes, in most cases.

 This guide explains how to use GGSound and its associated tools.
 The GGSound distribution comes with the following: